 A prosecutor must show that the defendant entered the premises without authorization.
 Alternatively, a prosecutor can also establish a burglary if the defendant initially had permission to enter but remained on the premises after the invitation had expired or had been revoked.

-Florida Statutes Section 810.011-810.06 (scroll down for sections)
+Florida Statutes Section 810.011-810.06

-Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- please contact a Florida criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Don't Face Your Burglary Charges Alone: Get Help From a Local Attorney